-4.2 Separating equilibrium: High quality going with high signal

-A second group of equilibria is characterized by the type of separation that is typical of signaling models where there are both high quality and low quality senders: persuaders whose offer is of quality G send the reference cue x associated with high quality, while persuaders whose offer is of quality B send the reference cue y associated with low quality.
+4.2 Separating equilibrium: High quality going with high signal persuaders whose offer is of quality B send the reference cue y associated with low quality.
 More precisely, we say that an equilibrium is separating with high quality going with high signal - or that it is a separating equilibrium with signaling - if $\rho(G) = x$ and $\rho(B) = y$.
 We note that this behavior by P can form an equilibrium only if DM chooses $\delta(x) = HYN$ and $\delta(y) = LN$.
-In such a case, the persuader of type G finds it convenient to sustain the cost of sending x, since this leads his offer to be accepted, while the persuader of type B prefers to save on costs and send reference cue y, since in no case his offer will be accepted.
+In such a case, the persuader of type G finds it convenient to incur the cost of sending x, since this leads his offer to be accepted, while the persuader of type B prefers to save on costs and send reference cue y, since in no case his offer will be accepted.
 We also note that for this equilibrium to exist elaboration costs must be low enough so that DM actually best replies with HYN for intermediate values of μ .
 Figure 6 illustrates an example of such a separating equilibrium, while the following proposition provides the conditions for its existence.